Aboriginal and Torres Strait Islander artwork created by Chris Gray and members of the Mates4Mates Townsville Community.

 The Mates4Mates Townsville community came together during NAIDOC Week to celebrate a monumental moment for veterans, staff, and the wider community, unveiling a commissioned piece of artwork by local Aboriginal artist, Chris Gray.

-Chris Gray is a veteran and proud Bunjalung man and worked alongside current and ex-serving Defence Force members, family members, and Mates4Mates staff to create a beautiful piece of art that will hang proudly inside the Mates4Mates Townsville centre which is located on the land of the Bindal and Wulgurukaba peoples.
+Chris Gray is a veteran and proud Bundjalung man and worked alongside current and ex-serving Defence Force members, family members, and Mates4Mates staff to create a beautiful piece of art that will hang proudly inside the Mates4Mates Townsville centre which is located on the land of the Bindal and Wulgurukaba peoples.

 Watch Chris and Mates4Mates Liaison Officer, Coco Quirke, speak about the artwork here in this video.